District Chairman Mae Barr with President Anne

 Group of Members inc. Valerie Dillon Programme Convener.
 4th left.

 International Service Afternoon Tea.
 March

 Group of Kitchen helpers with Convener Sandra in charge of the Coffee Pot.

 About the area

 All roads and rails lead to Falkirk, situated in the Forth valley some 19 miles along the M9 from Edinburgh, and 18 miles from Glasgow.
 A fair-sized and bustling town with the charm of narrow cobbled lanes and streets full of speciality shops.
 Falkirk also claims to have the shortest street in Scotland, Tolbooth Street, find it if you can behind the Steeple.

 The Seagull Trust which provides canal cruising in Scotland (free for disabled) has a base in Falkirk.
-It provides free canal trips for disabled people along the revitalised canals.
+It provides canal trips for disabled people along the revitalised canals.